rudra-singh1/scn-documentation/community/teams.md

 Feel free to have informational meetings with the respective team leads to learn more about how you can help.
 There's no commitment required and we welcome you to take on as much work as you have the capacity for.

 ## Outreach
 Our outreach team is responsible for finding new site host partners, finding users, and maintaining communications with our current partners.
-Join the [#outreach](https://seattlecommunitynet.slack.com/archives/C01EU9CAASY) channel in Slack and contact Esther Jang to learn more about how you can get involved.
+Message the [#outreach](https://discord.gg/sZkK5RpeCE) channel in Discord and contact Esther Jang to learn more about how you can get involved.

 This is the perfect team for you if any of the following apply to you:
 - Experience with community organizing